“Felipe, you keep seeing house 12 in every chart.”

 Now, we don’t need astrology to know that such emotionally loaded attitude is a major part of her problem and that is something “inside” her, not outside, with the other person, thus a house 12 matter.
 Or, do we?

-And the chart blatantly showed the influence of L12 in her life.
+And the chart we analyzed blatantly showed the influence of L12 in her life.

 The men she has been with may well be idiots.
 But if she harbors that generalized attitude she will very likely keep attracting more idiots, no doubt; and more difficulties.